reactgraphqlacademy/fb-messenger/README.md

 3. Once all the tests pass and you have seen the site working on the browser, replace our simplified version of `redux` with https://www.npmjs.com/package/redux (already installed in this project) now that you've understood how it works.
 You will need to uncomment `import { createStore } from 'redux'` and comment `import { createStore } from '../redux/createStore'` in the following file `src/store/index.js`

-4. Once the import from your own implementation of Redux have been replaced by the one in npm, you should run `npm start` and the web site should still work.
+4. Once the import from your own implementation of Redux has been replaced by the one in npm, you should run `npm start` and the web site should still work.
 Now that you could implement Redux yourself (you must be a Redux master!), let's use it in our project :D

 ### Part 2, moving the state of the app into Redux